Highlights for acyclovir

 - Sexual contact: You shouldn’t have sexual contact with your partner when you have signs of a genital herpes outbreak.
 This drug does not cure herpes infections.
 It may help lower the chance of spreading herpes to your partner.
 However, even with safe sex practices, it’s still possible to spread genital herpes.
 Talk to your doctor for information about safe sex practices.

-Acyclovir oral tablet is a prescription drug that’s available as the brand-name drug Zovirax.
-It’s also available as a generic drug.
+Acyclovir oral tablet is a prescription drug that’s only available in a generic form.
 Generic drugs usually cost less than the brand-name version.
 In some cases, they may not be available in all strengths or forms as the brand-name drug.

 Acyclovir also comes as an oral capsule, oral suspension, buccal tablet, topical cream, and topical ointment.
-In addition, acyclovir is available as an intravenous drug, which is only given by a healthcare provider.
+In addition, acyclovir is available as an intravenous drug, which is only given by a healthcare professional.

 This drug may be used as part of a combination therapy.
 This means you may need to take it with other medications.